You’ve heard it many times before.

 So I leveraged this third-party complex data and took the time to study and understood what results were generated.
 Then I created an in-depth, long-form piece of content.

 The article generated a lot of engagement.
-39 comments, 700+ social shares, and authority backlinks.
+39 comments, 700+ social media shares, and authority backlinks.

 The data wasn’t mine, but I made use of and referenced the original source.
 If you feel stuck because you don’t have enough resources to conduct A/B split tests, multivariate testing and analytical research, you can find data from other sites, blogs, books, and so on.